Joey Meneses Player Props: Nationals vs. Padres

 - Meneses is batting .291 with 17 doubles, a triple, two home runs and 18 walks.

-- Among qualifying hitters in MLB action, he ranks 18th in batting average, 72nd in on-base percentage, and 126th in slugging.
+- Among the qualifying hitters in MLB, he ranks 20th in batting average, 78th in on-base percentage, and 128th in slugging.

-- In 71.4% of his 70 games this season, Meneses has picked up at least one hit.
-He's also had 22 multi-hit games.

-- In 70 games played this season, he has hit a homer in just two of them.
+- He has hit a home run in two of 71 games played this year, and in 0.6% of his plate appearances.

-- In 25 games this year (35.7%), Meneses has picked up an RBI, and in six of those games (8.6%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 35.2% of his games this year, Meneses has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.